WHERE IMAGINATION & SCIENCE MEET

 OGLE-2007-BLG-368Lb is named after the experiment that was specifically designed to find these microlensing events: the Optical Gravitational Lensing Experiment (OGLE).
-OGLE consists of a camera with a wide field-of-view that covers the entire Moon, mounted on the 1.3-meter Warsaw University Telescope at the Las Campanas Observatory
+OGLE consists of a camera with a wide field-of-view that covers the entire Moon, mounted on the 1.3-meter Warsaw University Telescope at the Las Campanas Observatory in Chile.

 The microlensing method allows astronomers to detect other planetary worlds that are extremely far away.
 The OGLE-2007-BLG-368L system is located at a jaw-dropping 19,200 light years away from Earth!